Mayurr0711/Voice-Assistance/README.md

 # Voice-Assistance
-Voice Assistance is a project of Voice Assistance.
+Voice Assistance is a project of Python internship.
 It understand our command and work as our requirement.
 It works like human assistance.
-It is created for Internship.

 ## Technologies Used